Reported in New York Official Reports at EMC Health Prods., Inc. v Maryland Auto. Ins. Fund (2019 NY Slip Op 51318(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Devin P. Cohen, J.), entered February 15, 2017.
-The order, insofar as appealed from, denied the branches of plaintiff’s motion seeking summary judgment on the first through tenth causes of action and granted the branches of defendant’s cross motion seeking summary judgment dismissing the fifth, sixth, and eighth through tenth causes of action.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Andrew S. Borrok, J.), entered July 6, 2017.
+The order, insofar as appealed from, denied defendant’s cross motion for summary judgment dismissing the complaint.

-In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from so much of an order of the Civil Court as denied the branches of plaintiff’s motion seeking summary judgment on the first through tenth causes of action and granted the branches of defendant’s cross motion which sought summary judgment dismissing the fifth, sixth, and eighth through tenth causes of action on the grounds that plaintiff had failed to appear for duly scheduled examinations under oath (EUOs) and that the action was premature because plaintiff had failed to provide requested verification.
+In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from so much of an order of the Civil Court as denied defendant’s cross motion which had sought summary judgment dismissing the complaint on the ground that plaintiff had failed to appear for duly scheduled examinations under oath.

 PESCE, P.J., WESTON and ALIOTTA, JJ., concur.